gianlucatruda/richify/README.md

 - **Signal Handling**: Gracefully handles Ctrl+C and termination signals
 - **Streaming Input**: Processes input character-by-character for smooth updates

-The script automatically manages its dependencies through uv using the script header:
+The script automatically manages its dependencies through uv using the script header.
-- Python ≥ 3.8
-- rich ≥ 13.9.4

 ## Installation